Austria–Italy border

-The Austro-Italian border is a 404 km land border along the Alps between the Republic of Italy and the Republic of Austria.
-A border has existed since 1861, but the current one only since 1919.
+The Austrian–Italian border is a 404 km land border along the Alps between the Republic of Italy and the Republic of Austria.
+Although a border between Austria and Italy has existed since the 1861 Proclamation of the Kingdom of Italy, most of the current modern-day border was only established in 1920, after the First World War.
 It has been an EU internal border since 1 January 1995.
 The border was last changed in 1947.
-A large older change was in 1919 when South Tyrol was made part of Italy instead of Austria.